typicalfo/prj-start/README.md

 This project processes development documents from the `dev-docs/` folder, intelligently chunks them based on content type, and upserts them to an Upstash Vector database.
 The system automatically generates embeddings and handles metadata extraction for improved search capabilities.

+The project uses a dual approach:
+- **Ingestion**: Go-based code for chunking and upserting documents
+- **Querying**: Upstash MCP server for natural language queries against the indexed data

 ## Features

 - **Intelligent Document Chunking**: Content-aware chunking strategies for different file types